 Lenten Conference at Stonehill College March 10, 2018

 Please consider attending the Fall River Diocese 2018 Women and Men’s Conference at Stonehill College in Easton.
 Building on last year’s first-ever such Conference in the Diocese, the one-day Lenten program will include keynote talks by noted speakers, prayer, music, fellowship, Mass and, a separate segment for our young adults, ages 18 to 30.
-Mark your calendar and look for details to come!

 Our Lady of Mount Carmel